timadair/sdk-components-example-angular-app/README.md

 The docker build uses a different angular environment file.
 If you are running the API Server on a different address than http://localhots:8080, you will want to set the appropriate values in that file.
 The file is located in [src/environments/environment.docker.ts](https://github.com/Senzing/sdk-components-example-angular-app/blob/initial-commit/src/environments/environment.docker.ts)

-The values for the apiConfig constant is exactly the same as the [@senzing/rest-api-client-ng#ConfigurationParameters](https://senzing.github.io/rest-api-client-ng/interfaces/ConfigurationParameters.html)interface.
+The values for the apiConfig constant is exactly the same as the [@senzing/rest-api-client-ng#ConfigurationParameters](https://senzing.github.io/rest-api-client-ng/interfaces/ConfigurationParameters.html) interface.